AntaresSimulatorTeam/Antares_Simulator/docs/index.md

 The Antares Simulator project was initiated by RTE (French Electricity Transmission system Operator) in 2007.
-It was developed from the start as a cross-platform application (Windows, GNU/Linux ,Unix).
+It was developed from the start as a cross-platform application (Windows, GNU/Linux, Unix).

 Until 2018 it was distributed under the terms of a proprietary license.